testillano/h2agent/README.md

 Further similar matches (*m*), will repeat the cycle again and again.

 <u>Dynamic server data purge</u>:  the keyword '**purge**' is a reserved out-state used to indicate that server data related to an event history must be dropped.
-This mechanism is useful in long-term load tests to avoid high memory consumption removing those scenarios which have been possibly successfully completed (if not,  post-verification or troubleshooting based on server data information will be obviously limited: as future proof, a purge dump file could be configured on command line to store the information on file system before removal).
+This mechanism is useful in long-term load tests to avoid high memory consumption removing those scenarios which have been successfully completed, putting this special out-state at the last scenario stage provision.
+If they wouldn't be successful, post-verification and troubleshooting would be obviously limited (as future proof, a purge dump file could be configured on command line to store the information on file system before removal).
+There is another important difference between purging scenarios and disabling the server data requests history.
+In the first one, all the failed scenarios will be available for further analysis, as normally, the purge operation is performed at the last scenario stage which won't be reached normally in case of fail.

 ##### requestMethod